United NLF Groups: Emergence of the movement

-NLF groups then began to appear in Uppsala, Lund, Linköping, Örebro and Göteborg, all cities with universities.
+NLF groups then began to appear in Uppsala, Lund, Linköping, Örebro and Gothenburg, all cities with universities.
 DFFG was formed as a contact network of local activist groups in April 1966.
 In 1967 it was consolidated into a national organization.
 Sköld Petter Matthis became the chairman of DFFG.
 By 1967 it had grown to 20 local groups, in 1969 there were 90 and in 1973 DFFG consisted of 150 local groups.
 Politically, the Communist League Marxist-Leninists (KFML) wielded insignificant influence in the DFFG.

 DFFG was built up on the lines of a united front, based on three core demands; 1) USA out of Vietnam, 2) Support the people of Vietnam on their own terms, 3) Fight US imperialism.

 Polemics against the pacifists

 DFFG was, however, neither the only nor the first Vietnam solidarity movement in Sweden at the time.
-In the spring of 1965 a Swedish Vietnam Committee had been formed, with older activists from peace and anti-nuclear movements.
+In the spring of 1965 the Swedish Vietnam Committee had been formed, with older activists from peace and anti-nuclear movements.
 In 1966 the communist parliamentarian John Takman, one of few Swedes that had visited Vietnam and met several times with Ho Chi Minh, launched the publication Vietnam-Press.

 The Communist Party, with Takman as their most prominent spokesperson on Vietnam, and the Social Democratic Party argued in favour of the position of 'Peace in Vietnam'.
 In 1968 the Swedish Committee for Vietnam was formed, as a continuation of the Swedish Vietnam Committee, the National Fundraiser for Vietnam and the Support Committee for the Stockholm Conferences on Vietnam, with Gunnar Myrdal as its chairman.

 DFFG was built up polemizing against the 'Peace in Vietnam' line.
 The 'Peace in Vietnam' line was denounced for not differentiating between aggressor and victim.
 Takman, who was seen as representing Soviet revisionism, was one of the foremost targets of the DFFG propaganda.